maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

   --output_dir=<dir to save the output objects> \ --max_template_date=<any date you want, format like: 2050-01-01> \
 ```
 Instead of `<sequences.fasta>` provide a path to your input fasta file.
 Instead of `<path to alphafold databases>` provide a path to the genetic database (see step [0.
-Alphafold-databases](#Installation) of the installation part.
+Alphafold-databases](#installation) of the installation part).
 Instead of `<dir to save the output objects>` provide a path to the output directory.
-Date in the flag `--max_template_date` is needed to restrict the search of protein structures
+A date in the flag `--max_template_date` is needed to restrict the search of protein structures that are deoposited
 ### 1.2.
 FLAGS
 ### 1.3.
 Run using MMseqs2 and ColabFold databases (faster):